 keyframes parameter specifies animation phases based on the values of the snapshots set at different points in time during the animation.
 At any given time, the animation value will be interpolated between two keyframe values.
 In this case, the height animation starts with a certain speed for

 CORNER_DURATION, then continues at a different speed for

 EXPAND_DURATION.
 For in-depth information, you can consult the official documentation

 The height animation also uses frames.
 When the action panel appears, its height reaches its maximum value.
 When the panel disappears, the height animation should not start until the corner animation has started.

 The alpha value varies from 0 to 1.
 So we can use the proportion from the initial width to the maximum width of the panel.

 This concludes implementing the Action Panel.
-Next installment in the series will demonstrate implementing the Collapsing Header in more detail.
-See you soon!
+Next installment in the series demonstrates implementing the Collapsing Header in more detail.
+See you there!